pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/mimien-route.md

 EV train MIMIEN so it has:

 *   **81 HP** EVs
+    +   You can give MIMIEN HP Ups, which can be purchased or cloned.
+They provide **10** HP EVs each.
     +   This can be provided by Caterpie, which can be found in the Viridian Forest.
+They yield **1** HP EV each.
 *   **3 Attack** EVs
-    +   This can be provided by defeating **1** Doduo, which can be found on Route 16.
+    +   This can be provided by defeating Doduo, which can be found on Route 16.
+They yield **1** Attack EV each.
-    +   This can also be provided by defeating **1** Mankey, which can be found on Route 22.
+    +   This can also be provided by defeating Mankey, which can be found on Route 22.
+They yield **1** Attack EV each.

 After giving it these EVs, place it back into Box 3, Slot 1.